Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity Enhanced VLM: ChangeIMTI

 \subsection{Multi-turn Dialogue}

-To simulate real-world user interactions, we synthesize multi-turn conversations that sequentially combine the above tasks into a coherent dialogue.
-Each conversation starts with a general change inquiry and incrementally deepens into specific queries about the captioning, classification, counting, and location of changes.
-These synthetic dialogues enhance the model’s multi-step reasoning ability and instruction-following consistency in longer conversational contexts, laying the groundwork for interactive AI agents in remote sensing analytics.
+To simulate real-world user interactions, we synthesize multi-turn conversations that sequentially and seamlessly combine the above tasks into a coherent dialogue.
+The design follows a structured progression: starting with general change inquiries, the conversations incrementally deepen into specific queries about captioning, classification, counting, and location of changes.
+This hierarchical approach begins with basic questions, progresses to quantitative analysis, locational identification, and culminates in descriptive analysis.
+To further align with the stochastic nature of human inquiry patterns, we introduce variability by integrating multiple tasks within a single dialogue in a randomized manner.
+This dual strategy of combining systematic task progression with randomized task interleaving significantly enhances the model's multi-step reasoning ability, robustness to instruction order variations, and consistency in longer conversational contexts.
+Such synthetic dialogues not only strengthen the model's analytical capabilities but also lay the groundwork for interactive AI agents in various remote sensing analytics.